 Emily fell asleep in the car on the way home and I risked bringing her in.
 Whilst she was asleep I managed to make a flat white and roast chicken sandwich and was rather happy at the opportunity to eat and read without interruption.
 She of course woke up at this point and whilst hanging out on the sofa with me spilt my tepid coffee everywhere, second day running.
 More fool me.
 Frank then snuggled on the sofa with us and I got this rather cute shot.

 I think Frank has a love hate relationship with Emily where he thinks she is interesting and loves the offcasts from weaning but also resents her space on the sofa and attention she takes.
 I often find myself squashed on both sides from them.
 My husband will soon be taking Frank to live with him, I love Frank very much but managing a clingy and strong and heavy dog with a clingy baby is very stressful.
 It will be a very sad day when Frank moves out but his Dad will bring him along when he visits Emily.
 In some ways I think the divorce is affecting Frank far more than Emily.
 Emily can’t understand other people’s emotions yet (she actually finds me crying absolutely hilarious) whereas Frank is very intuitive and picks up on everything.
 Once he is settled in with his Dad and new routine I think it will be better for him though, however it makes me so upset that it has come to this.
-If we had stayed married we could easily have had all three pets together in our family unit, it is just one more thing to add to the pile of resentment and injustice.
+If we had stayed married we could easily have had all three pets together in our family unit, it is just one more thing to add to the pile of resentment.
 Not a useful way to think but true.